Jenniferlyx/Explaining-Knowledge-Distillation-by-Quantifying-the-Knowledge/README.md

 7. /function/logger.py

-   - Logger class, used to record the intermediate result during training, such as loss and accuracy
+   - Logger class, which is used to record the intermediate result during training, such as loss and accuracy

-8. /supplement
+8. /supplement/train_net_supplement.py

    - To train a teacher from scratch
+   - Run `python /supplement/train_net_supplement.py`

 ## Citation